-I, Diane S. Button, President, Treasurer, Chief Executive Officer and Chief Financial Officers of Cactus Ventures, Inc., (the "Company"), certify, pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, 18 U.S.C.
-Section 1350, that to the best of my knowledge:
+In connection with the Quarterly Report on Form 10-Q of Cactus Ventures, Inc. (the "Company") for the period ended September 30, 2011, as filed with the Securities and Exchange Commission (the "Report"), I, Diane S. Button, President, Treasurer, Chief Executive Officer and Chief Financial Officer of the Company, do hereby certify, pursuant to 18 U.S.C.
+Section 1350, that to my knowledge:

-- (1) the Quarterly Report on Form 10-Q, of the Company for the fiscal quarter ended March 31, 2011 (the "Report") fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
+- (1) the Quarterly Report on Form 10-Q, of the Company for the fiscal quarter ended September 30, 2011 (the "Report") fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934 (15 U.S.C.
 78m or 78 o(d)); and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.